 I understand being intimidated by weird numbers you don’t understand, so I wrote this guide to be as approachable and simple as possible so that you can implement some simple steps to take your coffee brewing to the next level.

-A jar of water poured on top of a single coffee bean is not going to make a very strong cup of coffee.
-That same amount of water poured over 60 beans will be relatively balanced.
+A jar of water poured on top of a single ground coffee bean is not going to make a very strong coffee.
+That same amount of water poured over 60 ground coffee beans will be relatively balanced.

-No Golden Ratio
+No Golden Brew Ratio for Coffee

 The US Brewers Cup of 2014 was won with a man using 1:13.
 While 1:15 through 1:18 may be the most preferred option by most coffee brewers, those ratios are not law.
-When we talk about good ratios, we are talking in terms of what is generally accepted as the best ratios to use when brewing coffee at home.
+When we talk about a good brew ratio, we are talking in terms of what is generally accepted as the best ratios to use when brewing coffee at home.

 A ratio such as 1:30 (20g of coffee, 600g of water) is going to yield a weak, overextracted cup.
 A ratio of 1:5 (20g of coffee, 100g of water) is going to be overly concentrated, but also way underextracted.
 There is a balanced in-between, and most coffee drinkers believe 1:15 to 1:18 is that range.

 If 1g of coffee and 15g of water is a 1:15 ratio, how many grams of coffee do we need if we want to use 300g of water?
 Start with what you know: 300g of water.
 Now divide the water mass by the water’s portion of the ratio to get the coffee mass.

 300 / 15 = 20

 Now imagine you have 30g of coffee left and you want to use it all in one batch – how much water do you need to use to stay in the generally accepted range?
 Instead of dividing, it’s time to multiply by your selected ratio (1:15).

 30 x 15 = 450

 What if you think you’d rather try a 1:17 ratio instead of 1:15, but still use that same 300g of water for your usual mug of coffee?

 300 / 17 = 17.6

-See how easy that is?
-No sweat.
-With this tidbit of knowledge and a phone calculator, you’ll be on your way to coffee brewing like never before.
+With these tidbits of knowledge and a phone calculator, you’ll be on your way to coffee brewing like never before.
 Just make sure you have a reliable way of measuring the mass of your coffee and water.
-Good luck and happy brewing!